 And now, Applegate hot dogs are widely available in the Seattle and Portland area!
 To find a store near you, visit and click Product Locator.

-5 Easy Grilling Tips
+5 Easy Grilling Tips For Kids Foods

 - When it’s hot outside, don’t cook inside!
 Buy fresh organic veggies that you can throw on the grill.
 I love doing green beans in aluminum foil with butter, or asparagus, even corn and potatoes.